Introduction to Pumas

 Using the Model Macro

 First we define the model.
-The simplest way to do is via the @model
+The simplest way to do this is via @model

-DSL.
-Inside of this block we have a few subsections.
-The first of which is @param
+block we have a few subsections.
+The first of these is a @param

 @param begin